FriendsOfSymfony/FOSMessageBundle/Resources/doc/index.rst

 Other strategy
 --------------

-You can use any spam dectetor service, including one of your own.
+You can use any spam dectetor service, including one of your own, provided the class implements ``Ornicar\MessageBundle\SpamDetection\SpamDetectorInterface``.
-The class must implement ``Ornicar\MessageBundle\SpamDetection\SpamDetectorInterface``.

 Messenging permissions
 ======================